gabridego/football-dangerousity-tables/README.md

 ### Run using `docker compose`

 Python command line arguments are hardcoded in [`docker-compose.yml`](./docker-compose.yml).
-Please update it with your credentials for the authentication API.
+Please update it with the API endpoints and with your credentials for the authentication API.

 ```
 docker compose up -d mongo